 Batman Beyond had so many teen drug episodes it's hard to call them "very special", but they all have that tone to them that makes them seem to count.
 Then again, one of them was a 'excessive fashion statements = drugs' episode, and one of them was a 'video games = drugs' episode.
 And then there was the 'adoption / stalking' episode.
 And a couple of bullying episodes, although those are more just an excuse to have someone ELSE Terry knows from school go insane in a way that involves Batman.

 Family Guy has some.
 Most of which are parodies, and some of which are serious:

 The simply titled "Brian & Stewie" (the 150th episode, the only episode in which Seth MacFarlane is credited for doing all the voicework, and the only episode in which there are no cutaway jokes, flashbacks, or Take Thats against whoever's famous) where Brian and Stewie are locked in a bank vault for the entire weekend and Stewie discovers that Brian has a gun in case he wants to commit suicide.
-Sure, there was that really gross poop-eating scene and some musical numbers at the end (which only aired because FOX had some gimmicky music-based episode line-up on Animation Domination, which explains why The Simpsons episode "To Surveil with Love" had that opening with everyone in Springfield lip-synching to Kesha's TiK ToK.
-In all reruns and on the DVD, the musical numbers aren't there), but other than that, the episode was a serious look at the relationship between Brian and Stewie.
+Sure, there was that really gross poop-eating scene and some musical numbers at the end (which were only in there in the first place because FOX had some gimmicky music-based episode line-up on Animation Dominationnote The Simpsons episode "To Surveil with Love", which premiered around the same time, had that Couch Gag with everyone in Springfield lip-syncing to Kesha's TiK ToK for this same reason; in all reruns and on the DVD, the musical numbers aren't there), but other than that, the episode was a serious look at the relationship between Brian and Stewie.